Murtaza-2x/Team6-YHROCU-workflow/README.md

 6. **Set up your web server if not using XAMPP**:

    Configure your Apache/nginx document root to point to the project folder (or a public subdirectory if you have one).

    Ensure any .htaccess or rewrite rules (if needed) are properly.

    If using XAMPP run Apache & MySQL.

 ---

 ## Configuration

-   Auth0
-   You’ll need valid Auth0 credentials:
+   **For Auth0 you’ll need valid Auth0 credentials**:

     - Domain: your-tenant.auth0.com
     - Client ID
     - Client Secret

   Set these in .env or your environment variables so the app can authenticate and fetch user details.

 ---